-After an injury derailed his 2020 season, Sounders’ youngster Danny Leyva is and determined to prove himself in 2021
+After an injury derailed his 2020 season, Sounders’ youngster Danny Leyva is determined to prove himself in 2021

 “I planted wrong and heard the crack,” Leyva said of the injury that sidelined him for 2½-months.
 Although he was able to return to training last fall, he suffered another setback with a minor quad injury.

 “It was a tough moment,” Leyva continued.
 “It was one of my first major injuries.
 When I was young, I (had an injury) but nothing like this.
 I learned a lot throughout the injury.
-I don’t think it was all a negative from being sideline all that time.”
+I don’t think it was all a negative from being sidelined all that time.”

 Leyva said Sounders forward Jordan Morris and midfielder Nico Lodeiro helped him the most through the process.
 Morris tore his right ACL in 2018 and returned to win the MLS Comeback Player of the Year award in 2019.

 Lodeiro suffered a similar foot injury as Leyva in March 2018.
-The co-captain managed to return and finish the MLS schedule with a career-high 16 assists, starting all 27 of his appearances for Seattle.
+The co-captain managed to return and finish the MLS schedule with a career-high 16 assists, starting all 27 of his appearances for the Sounders.

 Morris and Lodeiro’s biggest advice was how to care for your body.
-Leyva took those tips back to his native Las Vegas home, training during the offseason with his former Barcelona Las Vegas club coaches and father.
+Leyva took those tips back to his native Las Vegas, training during the offseason with his former Barcelona Las Vegas club coaches and father.

 “It was a different offseason,” Leyva said.
 “I was focusing more on the preparations, physical side and take care of my body more.
 With the injuries, I had to have a specific activation and be more careful in how I prepare myself leading up to games and practices.
 I worked a lot on that aspect.”